doc-ai/tensorio-ios/README.md

 -fcxx-modules
 ```

-Then wherever you'd lke to use TensorIO, add:
+Then wherever you'd like to use TensorIO, add:

 ```objc
 @import TensorIO;